Hartington Middle Quarter

 Hartington Middle Quarter is a civil parish within the Derbyshire Dales district, which is in the county of Derbyshire, England.
 Formerly a part of Hartington parish, for which it is named, it has a mix of a number of villages and hamlets amongst a mainly rural and undulating landscape, and is wholly within the Peak District National Park.
 It had a population of 379 residents in 2011.
-The parish is 130 mi north west of London, 20 mi north west of the county city of Derby, and 5 mi south east of the nearest market town of Buxton.
+The parish is 130 mi north west of London, 20 mi north west of Derby, and 5 mi south east of the nearest market town of Buxton.
 Being on the edge of the county border, it shares a boundary with the parishes of Chelmorton, Flagg, Hartington Town Quarter, Hartington Upper Quarter, Middleton and Smerrill, Monyash in Derbyshire, as well as Hollinsclough, Longnor and Sheen in Staffordshire.

 Geography

 Location

 Hartington Middle Quarter parish is surrounded by the following local locations: